It's hard to believe that I am the CEO of a multi-million dollar company.

 - I wrote lesson 1 and assumed no one would sign up so that was that.

-So within 24 hours, I had to make a Mailchimp account and figure out how to use it to send out email lessons.
+So I had to figure out how to use MailChimp to send out email lessons.
 Yep I didn’t have Mailchimp figured out yet.

 After the success of my first accidental “launch”, I had the motivation to actually dive into the online world and learn more about making the course better, making my marketing better, and selling more.